mongodb/atlas-osb/.github/HOWTO.md

 The folder consists of implemented GitHub actions which are used in "workflows".
 Actions available right now:
 - cleanup-cf - clean CF from the previous deployment
-- prepare-cf - deploy atlas broker with "default" scenario: pass APIKeys along with `create-service-broker` command
+- e2e-cf - deploy atlas broker with provided templates
-- prepare-credhub - deploy atlas broker with credhub multikeys scenario Planned actions:
+- reaper - delete clusters/project from Atlas
-- prepare-template - deploy atlas broker with provided templates !NOTE!
+!NOTE!
 Only Dynamic Plans are currently supported (right?)

-"prepare-##" actions have commented parts in case we need spring-music as a test application
+"e2e-cf" action have commented parts in case we need spring-music as a test application

 ## base-dockerfile
 The Dockerfile included here is used for actions and also contains helper functions for actions